Kian1369/Natural-Language-Processing-with-Classification-and-Vector-Spaces/Logistic Regression for Sentiment Analysis/README.md

 ![Tweet](Tweet.jpeg)

 ## Project Overview
-This project was the last section of the NLP specialization with classification and vector spaces authorized by DeepLearning.AI and offered through Coursera.
-The main goal is to implement logistic regression for sentiment analysis on tweets.
+This project was the first section of the **NLP specialization with classification and vector spaces** authorized by DeepLearning.AI and offered through Coursera.
+The main goal is to **implement logistic regression for sentiment analysis on tweets**.
 The model predicts whether a tweet has a positive or negative sentiment.

 ## Project Details

 ### Key Features
 - **Feature Extraction:** Extract features for logistic regression from text.
 - **Model Implementation:** Implement logistic regression from scratch.